Singapore: Sport and recreation

+In 1948, Lloyd Valberg participated in the 1948 Summer Olympics in London, which made him the first Singaporean to participate in the Olympic Games.
 The development of private sports and recreation clubs began in the 19th century colonial Singapore, with clubs founded during this time including the Cricket Club, the Singapore Recreation Club, the Singapore Swimming Club, and the Hollandse Club.
 Weightlifter Tan Howe Liang was Singapore's first Olympic medalist, winning a silver at the 1960 Rome Games.
+Singapore hosted the inaugural 2010 Summer Youth Olympics, in which 3,600 athletes from 204 nations competed in 26 sports.

 Indoor and water sports are some of the most popular sports in Singapore.
 At the 2016 Rio Olympics, Joseph Schooling won Singapore's first Olympic gold medal, claiming the 100-metre butterfly in a new Olympic record time of 50.39 seconds.
 Singapore sailors have had success on the international stage, with their Optimist team being considered among the best in the world.
 Despite its size, the country has dominated swim meets in the Southeast Asia Games.
 Its men's water polo team won the SEA Games gold medal for the 27th time in 2017, continuing Singapore sport's longest winning streak.
-Singapore hosted the inaugural 2010 Summer Youth Olympics, in which 3,600 athletes from 204 nations competed in 26 sports.
-The island is home to ONE Championship, the biggest Mixed Martial Arts promotion in Asia.
+At the 2024 Paris Olympics, Max Maeder won Singapore's first Olympic medal in sailing, achieving bronze at the Men's Formula Kite on National Day.
+At 17, he was also Singapore's youngest Olympic medalist.

 Singapore's women's table tennis team were silver medalists at the 2008 Beijing Olympics.
 They became world champions in 2010 when they beat China at the World Team Table Tennis Championships in Russia, breaking China's 19-year winning streak.
 In 2021, Singapore's Loh Kean Yew achieved a "World Champion" status when he won a badminton gold at the 2021 BWF World Championships men's singles, which is one of the most prestigious badminton tournaments alongside the Summer Olympics badminton tournaments.

 Singapore's football league, the Singapore Premier League, was launched in 1996 as the S.League and comprises eight clubs, including one foreign team.
-The Singapore Slingers, formerly the Hunter Pirates in the Australian National Basketball League, is one of the inaugural teams in the ASEAN Basketball League, which was founded in October 2009.
+The Singapore Slingers is one of the inaugural teams in the ASEAN Basketball League, which was founded in October 2009.
 Kranji Racecourse is run by the Singapore Turf Club and hosts several meetings per week, including international races—notably the Singapore Airlines International Cup.

 Singapore began hosting a round of the Formula One World Championship, the Singapore Grand Prix at the Marina Bay Street Circuit in 2008.
 It was the inaugural F1 night race, and the first F1 street race in Asia.
 It is considered a signature event on the F1 calendar.
+ONE Championship was founded in Singapore, a major Mixed Martial Arts (MMA) promotion in Asia.